Rule Number 1: AA/NA Attendance and Sponsorship

 When on a pass, or otherwise unable to complete a chore, it is the resident’s responsibility to make arrangements for the chore to be completed.
 Resident rooms are to be kept clean, uncluttered and organized, beds made daily, floors vacuumed and linens laundered weekly.
 Room inspections are conducted regularly.

 Failure to comply with the house and resident room cleanliness requirement WILL result in disciplinary action.

 Rule Number 16: Privacy and Room Access/Search

 Residents should expect MINIMAL privacy.
 In most cases, residents share rooms with other residents.
 The Welcome House reserves the right for staff to access rooms at ANY time deemed appropriate or necessary, and to search a room or residents personal belongings.
 Failure to comply with a room or personal belongings search WILL result in IMMEDIATE DISMISSAL.
 Anything found that is against Welcome House rule or policy, or that is deemed dangerous to residents will be confiscated immediately.
 Confiscation WILL result in disciplinary action and MAY include dismissal from the Welcome House.

 Rule Number 17: Smoking/ Non-smoking

-Outside access to smoke between 10:30p and Midnight is limited.
-Such access is a privilege and not a right, and only available at the discretion of desk staff.
+After curfew, outside access to smoke is limited and at the discretion of the desk staff.
+Such access is a privilege and not a right.
 Outside access is NOT PERMITTED between the hours of Midnight and 5a.